Global behaviour of bistable solutions for hyperbolic gradient systems in one unbounded spatial dimension: Invasion implies convergence

 then the conclusion of \cref{lem:further_bd_finite_speed} may be stated under the form of the following two equivalent inequalities:

-The idea of the proof of \cref{lem:further_bd_finite_speed} provided below is due to Gallay and Joly see Lemma 5.2 of \cite{GallayJoly_globStabDampedWaveBistable_2009}).
-The principle is that, if we consider the previous relaxation scheme in a travelling frame with a parabolic speed $c$ not smaller than $\cmax$, then, according to \vref{lem:posit_en_Esc}, the following lower bound holds:
+\paragraph{Idea of the proof.} The idea of the proof of \cref{lem:further_bd_finite_speed} is due to Gallay and Joly, see \cite[Lemma~5.2]{GallayJoly_globStabDampedWaveBistable_2009}).
+The principle is that, if the previous relaxation scheme is applied in a travelling frame with a parabolic speed $c$ greater than or equal to $\cUpp$, then, according to \vref{lem:posit_en_Esc}, the following lower bound holds (for the quantity $\Eesc$ defined in \vref{def_cmax}):

 and as a consequence the same kind of lower bound holds for the localized energy $\eee(s)$ defined in \cref{subsubsec:def_loc_en}.
 On the other hand, the relaxation scheme inequality \cref{relax_sch_2} provides an upper bound for this localized energy, and under appropriate conditions this will enable us to prove that this localized energy remains bounded from above.
-Finally, it will follow from these bounds that the Escape point $\yEsc(s)$ must itself be bounded from above.
-We are going to see that this is contradictory with arbitrarily large values of the escape point $\yesc(s)$, and in turn contradictory with a mean speed $\barcescsup$ exceeding $\cmax$. \begin{proof}[Proof of \cref{lem:further_bd_finite_speed}] Let us proceed by contradiction and assume that the converse assertion holds:
+Finally, it will follow from these bounds that the Escape point $\xiEsc(s)$ must itself be bounded from above.
+It will turn out that this is contradictory with arbitrarily large positive values of the escape point $\xiesc(s)$, and in turn contradictory with a mean speed $\barcescsup$ exceeding $\cUpp$. \paragraph{Set-up.} Let us proceed by contradiction and assume that the converse assertion holds: